Ordinary Shares Definition

 - An equity investorEquity InvestorAn equity investor is that person or entity who contributes a certain sum to public or private companies for a specific period to obtain financial gains in the form of capital appreciation, dividend payouts, stock value appraisal, etc. owns a very small proportion of the Company.
 Thus there is hardly any impact on the decision of the Company using voting rights.

 - There is limited control of the Company and in decision making.

 - There is a limitation to whether the dividend is received or not.

 - The price of it can be dependent on both the Company’s performance and external factors.

 Ordinary Shares is the equity share capitalEquity Share CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
 It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. of the Company which the Company issues to raise capital.
-They do not have a predefined dividend.
-It gives ownership of the Company to shareholders and gives the right to vote in the matters of the Company with 1 ordinary share having 1 vote each.
+They do not have a pre-defined dividend.
+It gives ownership of the Company to shareholders and assigns the right to vote in the matters of the Company with 1 ordinary share having 1 vote each.

 This has been a guide to Ordinary Shares and its definition.
 Here we discuss the top 4 reasons to changes in ordinary shares along with advantages, disadvantages, and limitations.
 You can learn more about financing from the following articles –